hungnw/web-scraping-challenge/README.md

 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 * Use Pymongo for CRUD applications for your database.
-For this challenge, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.
+For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

 * Use Bootstrap to structure your HTML template.

+## Copyright

+Trilogy Education Services © 2017.
+All Rights Reserved.